 Anger Solutions Atlanta Director, Chef Omega Angell, has worked for over 35 years in the Hospitality Industry with 20 years of experience as a General Manager, Human resource Managing Director, and Owner of numerous restaurants.

-As a CAMF/CPLC provider, some of his clients are Ari Soo Inc., The United States Department of Transportation, U.S. Forest Service, and Time/Warner to name a few.
+As a CAMF/CPLC/MCA, SoEI provider, some of his clients are Ari Soo Inc., The United States Department of Transportation, U.S. Forest Service, and Time/Warner to name a few.
 Please contact Chef Omega and Anger Solutions Atlanta with your questions as our aim is to provide you with solutions.

 © 2013-2022 Anger Solutions Atlanta